-If your business has multiple locations, you might grant manager permissions to a new user so they can optimize a specific listing.
-Managers can edit all of the information for the specified location and link that location to your Google Ads account.
+If your business has multiple locations, you might grant owner permissions to a new user or an SEO agency so they can optimize your profile.
+Owners can edit all of the information for each of your business profiles and link them to your Google Ads account.
 They can also add or remove users and remove business listings.
 They have all the same capabilities as the Primary Owner, but they cannot remove the primary owner.

 3 – Manager

-Site manager permission gives access to a user who is conducting day-to-day operations.
+Manager permission gives access to a user who is conducting day-to-day operations.
 This level of permission grants access to edit business details such as hours of operation, location photos, and listings for products or services.
-A site manager can also reply to reviews and add new posts.
+A manager can also reply to reviews and add new posts.
 Managers cannot add or remove people.
 Nor can they add or remove a listing.
 They do have the ability to remove themselves as manager, though.

 Add a User to Google My Business